Table of Contents

-According to Schiff, it has a savoury and peppery backbone and is warming.
+According to Schiff, it is warming and has a savoury and peppery backbone.
 “Like the hip, cultured cousin of pumpkin spice who reads The Paris Review, enjoys natural wine, and says they've never been to Starbucks.”
 The one, you know.

 Health Benefits Of Allspice

 There are a lot of potential health advantages to allspice.
-Here are a few of the most well-liked ones, all of which have scientific support.
+Here are a few of the most well-liked ones, all with scientific support.

 1. Promotes Digestion